What Happens If you Don’t Save for Retirement

 Have you thought of investing your assets in the stock market?
 Have you considered how fast you make money in stocks?
 That is a very doable option.

-Talking of extra space, you can lower your expense by sharing expenses with a roommate.
+Talking of extra space, you can lower your expenses by sharing expenses with a roommate.

 6. Get Help